gitjuzer/AFP-ENG-2018/System Design Document.md

 * Obtain the interface designs from the Architectural team and create test cases to verify all of the interfaces in detail.
 Interface to database/external hardware/software application must be tested in detail.
 * After the test cases, it's the test data which plays the critical role.
 * Always have the mock data prepared, prior to executing.
 Do not select test data while executing the test cases.

+3. System Testing
+System Testing is the testing of a complete and fully integrated software product.
+Usually software is only one element of a larger computer based system.
+Ultimately, software is interfaced with other software/hardware systems.System Testing is actually a series of different tests whose sole purpose is to exercise the full computer based system.

+Two Category of Software Testing

+* Black Box Testing
+* White Box Testing
+System test falls under the black box testing category of software testing.
+White box testing is the testing of the internal workings or code of a software application.
+In contrast, black box or System Testing is the opposite.
+System test involves the external workings of the software from the user's perspective.

 # Project plan